Natina Reed: 1997–1999: Blaque

 Lopes created the girl group Blaque, an acronym for Believe, Life, Achieving, Quest, Unity and Everything, as "an outlet" for Reed.
 The group included singers Shamari Fears and Brandi Williams; Lopes described Reed as the rapper and writer of the trio.
 Reed and Fears were school friends, and worked together on other music projects including an urban country group.
 They had met Williams during an audition for Lopes' production company Left Eye Productions.
 Reed was 19 when Left Eye Productions signed the trio.
 Lopes mentored and managed the trio and media outlets identified Reed as Lopes' protégé.
 Reed explained Blaque's sound and style: "The vibe we want to get across that we're universal.
 We're not just urban and R&B." According to Billboard, Blaque's music contains elements of R&B, pop music, and rap music.
 Jean-Claude Olivier of Trackmasters said that Blaque was more pop in comparison to TLC.
 Blaque first appeared as a group during a cameo appearance in the music videos for the remix of Lil' Kim's 1997 single "Not Tonight" and Jermaine Dupri's 1998 song "Someday at Christmas".
 In 1999, they performed as the opening act for NSYNC's NSYNC in Concert and TLC's FanMail Tour.

-The group recorded their eponymous debut album with producer Dallas Austin in a Miami studio.
+The group recorded their first album Blaque with producer Dallas Austin in a Miami studio.
 They also worked on the record at Lenny Kravitz's home for two weeks.
 The trio collaborated with rappers Missy Elliott and Queen Latifah during the recording sessions.
 Reed was the primary writer for Blaque, having co-writing credits on seven of the album's 14 tracks; "I Do" was written entirely by Reed.
 Her tracks were published through Dotted Line (Broadcast Music, Inc. (BMI)).
 A Los Angeles Sentinel writer identified Reed as "the sassy MC who gave hits like '808' their punch", while Bruce Britt of BMI characterized her musical style as "brash hip-hop rhymes".
 In her 2008 book Pop Princesses, author Beth Peters wrote that Reed's reputation was "notoriously naughty" and "wild, fiery, and feisty".

 Blaque was released June 1, 1999, under Trackmasters' imprint label.
 Blaque peaked at number 53 on the Billboard 200; on April 10, 2000, the album was certified platinum and had sold over 1.5 million copies worldwide.
 It was promoted through three singles: "808", "Bring It All to Me", and "I Do".
 The first two tracks charted at number eight and five on the Billboard Hot 100, respectively.
 On June 2, 1999, "808" was certified gold for selling over 500,000 copies worldwide.
 When Reed was 14, she wrote "I Do" after seeing singer-songwriter Alanis Morissette on MTV.
 She said: "I wanted to write a song that could make an artist like her have the acceptance to be played on [R&B] stations."
 A writer for BET noted the group's music videos had a "futuristic feel", and Reed said: "We're straight out of the year 2080."